Scripture Passage: Hebrews 11:23-27

 It takes a family to raise a child, and it takes faith to make a family.
 The most powerful and influential people on Earth are mothers and fathers of faith.

-“By faith Moses, when he was born, was hidden three months by his parents, because they saw he was a beautiful child...”
-(Hebrews 11:23).
+“By faith Moses, when he was born, was hid three months of his parents, because they saw he was a proper child; and they were not afraid of the king's commandment” (Hebrews 11:23).

-Third, we see faith’s venture; Moses’s parents did not have a spirit of fatalism, rather, they did their part to protect their son, trusting God to do the rest.
+Moses’ parents did not have a spirit of fatalism; rather, they did their part to protect their son, trusting God to do the rest.
 When facing challenges, we must do all we can do with a spirit of optimism.
 If it is God’s will, we can trust that He will move heaven and earth for our children.

 Hebrews 11 notes that because Moses’ values were established in him by his parents, he valued his faith more than all the riches of Egypt.
 Moses embraced the virtues of knowing Christ eternally, and rejected the vices of this world, refusing to be called Pharaoh’s son.
 (See Hebrews 11:24.)